 Introduced in early 2014, the Walmart Advanced Vehicle Experience concept truck represents the latest in our fleet efficiency program.
-This one-of-a-kind prototype - built in the U.S. in collaboration with Peterbilt Motors and Great Dane Trailers - offered a package of firsts, ranging from the latest in aerodynamics and electrified auxiliaries to a microturbinepowered hybrid powertrain and lightweight composite materials.
+This one-of-a-kind prototype - built in the U.S. in collaboration with Peterbilt Motors and Great Dane Trailers - offered a package of firsts, ranging from the latest in aerodynamics and electrified auxiliaries to a microturbine-powered hybrid powertrain and lightweight composite materials.
 The trailer is made almost exclusively with carbon fiber, saving around 4,000 pounds in vehicle weight.
 Both projects showcased the possibilities and benefits of advanced aerodynamics, and the large weight reduction achieved in the trailer proved that with advanced composites there is still room for lightweighting.
 We learned that the powertrain, although not ready for the demands of over-the-road applications, is prime for off-road operation like yard trucks.
 Walmart and our partners learned a great deal from the design, build and component integration of this bold prototype.
-And while there were many technical learnings, probably most importantly we learned that the trucking industry is eager for innovation, there is potential for greater fuel efficiency and the supplier base has the ingenuity to deliver.
-The process of collaboration, testing new ideas, and pushing boundaries will be incorporated into our next generation prototype and will contribute to our ability to transition to alternative fuels.
+And while we increased our technical knowledge, probably the most important things we learned are that the trucking industry is eager for innovation, there is potential for greater fuel efficiency, and the supplier base has the ingenuity to deliver.
+The process of collaboration, testing new ideas and pushing boundaries will be incorporated into our next-generation prototype and will contribute to our ability to transition to alternative fuels.
 Every investment takes us multiple steps closer to unveiling a concept that will not only push Walmart forward, but will also improve the trucking and transportation field in general.